Teacher as Leader (M.S.E.)

 - Official academic records of all previously attended colleges or universities must be submitted directly from the colleges or universities to the Office of Graduate Admission Processing.
 Hand-carried transcripts, official copies marked Issued to Student and unofficial copies are not acceptable.

-- Three letters of recommendation from professors or employers
+- One letter of recommendation from a professor or an employer.

 - A personal statement or résumé.

 - Results from the GRE or MAT are required for applicants with an undergraduate grade-point average below 2.75 on a 4.0 scale.

 Applicants must have attained an undergraduate cumulative grade-point average of 2.75 or higher on a 4.0 scale.
 Applicants who have less than a 2.75 cumulative GPA may be admitted if they achieve a raw score of 40 or higher, or a scaled score of 396 or higher on the Miller Analogies Test (MAT) or scaled scores of 149 or higher on the verbal ability and 4.0 or higher on the analytical writing sections of the Graduate Record Exam (GRE).
 For test administrations prior to October 2002, a scaled score of 490 or higher on the analytical ability section is required.

 Program requirements can be found in the online Catalog.

 Why should I choose teacher as leader for my concentration?